andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-notes](https://github.com/sabertazimi/awesome-notes) - :dragon: Personal Learning Notes - Today I Learned (TIL).
+- [awesome-croatia](https://github.com/vblazenka/awesome-croatia) - A curated list of things that show the awesome side of Croatia :sunglasses: :croatia:.
 - [awesome-knowleges](https://github.com/wmenjoy/awesome-knowleges) - 汇总有用的知识.
 - [awesome-open-science](https://github.com/ZoranPandovski/awesome-open-science) - :books: :microscope: :unlock:  :mag: A curated list of resources, data, tools, scholarship related to Open Access, Data and Open Science :books: :microscope: :unlock:  :mag: .
 - [awesome-ai4code-papers](https://github.com/bdqnghi/awesome-ai4code-papers) - A collection of recent papers, benchmarks and datasets of AI4Code domain.